w3f/Grant-Milestone-Delivery/evaluations/psc_1_0xCaso.md

 It's not been straightforward (but I think it's because that I've used a Macbook to test).

 I report the following notes:
+- Could you please add tests for the Solidity contracts?
 - To make the command

     ```bash